 Tax deducted on Property to be deposited with Govt

 As per Notification No. 39 dated 31st May 2013, the TDS deducted by the buyer at the time of making the payment to the seller has to be deposited within a period of 7 days from the end of the month in which the deduction has been made.
-Form 26QB has been prescribed for making such payment and such payment can be done at any of the authorised bank branches and can also be done online on website of NSDL as mentioned below:-
+All details regarding the transaction and TDS on Property are required to be furnished in Form 26QB and this Form 26QB is required to be submitted at the time of payment.
+Details in this form cannot be furnished manually and can only be furnished online through the following link

 After depositing the TDS, the buyer of the property would also be required to issue Form 16B to the Seller of the property in respect of the TDS deducted and deposited with the govt.
 Form 16B can be downloaded from the website of the centralised processing cell of TDS (CPC-TDS) i.e. www.tdscpc.gov.in